pygame/pygame/docs/reST/tut/MoveIt.rst

 can have transparency or cutout sections and it will still draw correctly over the background (a free bonus).

-We also throw in a call to pygame.time.delay() at the end of our loop above.
+We also throw in a call to pygame.time.Clock() to grab the clock element.
+With it, we can call clock.tick() to set the framerate in frames per second.
 This slows down our program a little, otherwise it might run so fast you might not see it.